 Many of the job hunters I work with tell me their accomplishments aren’t really quantifiable.
 They just aren’t in jobs where they can say, “Saved the company $4 million a year… ” If you have those numbers at your fingertips, by all means use them.
 If you’re like most of us, you need other ways to quantify your accomplishments on a resume.

-For example, your company may require a 40-hour week but you regularly worked unpaid overtime to help out another, short-handed department or contribute to a special project.
+For example, your company may require a 40-hour week but you regularly work unpaid overtime to help out another short-handed department or contribute to a special project.
 Your job description may include interacting with customers, but you were chosen to fly out of state for a customer meeting.
 Compare your performance to the goals set by the company itself.